DFKI-NI/syclops/docs/docs/usage/job_description/config_descriptions/camera.md

 ## Metadata Output

 Along with the intrinsic and extrinsic parameter files, a `metadata.yaml` file is generated in the respective output folders.
-This file contains metadata about the parameter outputs, including the output type, format, description, expected steps, sensor name, and output ID.s
+This file contains metadata about the parameter outputs, including the output type, format, description, expected steps, sensor name, and output ID.

 ## Example Configuration